Robinson family

 The Robinson family are a fictional family from the Australian television soap opera Neighbours.
 The family were created by Reg Watson and introduced in the first episode of the serial, broadcast on 18 March 1985.
-The family initially consisted of Jim Robinson (Alan Dale), his mother-in-law Helen Daniels (Anne Haddy), and his four children Paul Robinson (Stefan Dennis), Julie Martin (Vikki Blanche), Scott Robinson (Darius Perkins), and Lucy Robinson (Kylie Flinker; Sasha Close; Melissa Bell).
+The family initially consisted of Jim Robinson (Alan Dale), his mother-in-law Helen Daniels (Anne Haddy), and his four children Paul Robinson (Stefan Dennis), Julie Martin (Vikki Blanche), Scott Robinson (Darius Perkins; Jason Donovan), and Lucy Robinson (Kylie Flinker; Sasha Close; Melissa Bell).
 The Robinsons have one of the largest and most complex family trees in the show's history.

 Creation

 The Robinson family was one of three central families introduced to viewers when Neighbours began in 1985, created by the show's creator and executive producer Reg Watson.
 Watson said the idea for Neighbours began with the Robinsons – a widower and four children.
 He wanted a mother-in-law to live with them, and decided that she would be supportive instead of interfering, as television viewers had come to expect.
 Of how the Robinson family came to be created, Watson said "I thought how interesting it would be to have a family where the children could ask their parents anything and get an honest answer."